smcstylus/pocket-calculator/README.md

 Even if I wrote the code using a Node server for auto refresh the browser window, I choosed to use just one file for JavaScript.
 So at least for now, the js code isn't split in MVC model.
 Anyhow, I think that is good app to exercise the base of JavaScript, because in the code I covered a lot of principles.
 The code is very well commented.

-You can see the app online on https://codepen.io/smcstylus/full/Yzxzzqy
+You can see the app online on https://codepen.io/smcstylus/full/Yzxzzqy (for some reasons the history doesn't appear on codepen)

 ## Technology used: